oschmid/website/content/about.md

 # About

 Oliver Schmid is a software developer, a voracious reader, a creative, and now a blogger.
 The last role is a more recent endeavour taken so as to share the interesting content he finds in his reading and to deepen his understanding of the material through the process of writing about it.

+## About Site

+This website was built using the static site generator [Hugo](https://gohugo.io/) and is hosted by [Netlify](https://www.netlify.com/).
+The source code for [oliverschmid.space](https://github.com/oschmid/website) is available on GitHub; as is the source code for the [oliverschmid.space Hugo theme](https://github.com/oschmid/website-theme).